Skip to content

 It saddens me to know that I never took full advantage of this river when I lived in New York in my early years.
 It took me until my mid-20s and living in the desert to find fly fishing.
 There is always something special about going home to see family and friends.
 Now the AuSable gives me one more good reason to hop a plane back to New York…

-13 Responses to “Fly Fishing New York: The AuSable River”
+13 thoughts on “Fly Fishing New York: The AuSable River”

 great stuff.
 I love that river and the adirondacks in general.